Falana Petitions EFCC, Seeks Probe of Fraudulent Fuel Importation, Smuggling of Products to Neighbouring Countries

 “In its reaction to the serious allegation of fraudulent importation of fuel into Nigeria and the criminal act of smuggling of the product to neighbouring countries by alleged criminals the NNPC insisted that the average daily evacuation (Depot truck out) from January to August 2022 stood at 67 million litres per day as reported by the Nigerian Midstream and Downstream Petroleum Regulatory Authority (NMDPRA)”, the petition said, citing further media reports.

-Falana, therefore, urged the anti-graft agency to commence investigation of fraudulent fuel importation by NNPCL in view of position of the Ministry of Petroleum Resources and Nigeria Customs Service debunking the claims of the oil corporation.
+Falana, therefore, urged the anti-graft agency to commence investigation into alleged fraudulent fuel importation by the NNPCL in view of position of the Ministry of Petroleum Resources and the NCS boss debunking the claims of the oil corporation.

 “In conducting the investigation the EFCC should find out the quantity of barrels of crude refined locally and in foreign countries including West African States.

-It may interest the the EFCC to know the Petroleum Equalization Fund spends billions of Naira annually on Project Aquila Software which has a mechanism for tracking all trucks loading fuel in Nigeria.
+It may interest the EFCC to know the Petroleum Equalisation Fund spends billions of naira annually on Project Aquila Software which has a mechanism for tracking all trucks loading fuel in Nigeria.

 The petition further stated: “with respect to the theft of 400,000 barrels of crude oil per day the NNPC has also refused to liaise with Lloyds Intelligence Report and Thompson Reuters Ekon (both are Energy information providers like Platts) which have the record of all cargoes arriving at the international seaports in all countries including our neighbouring countries.